tenebrisnox/digitalgarden/src/site/notes/OPEN/Education/The Newbolt Report (1921).md

 	  >Fear of the danger to the State that an illiterate population might constitute became a powerful motive after the Reform Bill of 1832 Commons
 	- 1933 the House of Commons made its first grant towards the cost of education.
 	- Early philanthropic leaders of schools were inspired by only the most rudimentary educational ideas (read, write, cipher).
-	- [[Sir James Kay-Shuttleworth]] established the Battersea Training College in 1840.
+	- [[Sir James Kay-Shuttleworth|Sir James Kay-Shuttleworth]] established the Battersea Training College in 1840.
 	- Teacher training was:
 		-
 		  >all that it could offer was a supposed disciplining of the faculties by means of formal, especially linguistic, studies, tempered, in view of the vocational requirements of the new type of pupil, by certain concessions to the "useful knowledge" theory characteristic of the Academies.